The Graph-Based Behavior-Aware Recommendation for Interactive News: Preliminary and Problem Formulation

+In particular, the input of this step is a graph and the outputs are series of vectors associated to each node on the graph.
+The similarity between two nodes is determined by both the similarity of their neighborhood nodes and the weights along the path to those nodes.
+A good representation can characterize this similarity in the sense that the more similar two nodes are, the closer two associated vectors will be.
+We briefly introduce the method DeepWalk \cite{Perozzi2014Deepwalk}, which is one of the first widespread representation learning methods and is the method that we apply on the behavior graph.

-\begin{itemize}[topsep=1pt] \itemsep{0.3em} \item \textbf{DeepWalk} uses local information obtained from several random walks with certain length on the network to learn latent representations, and treats node sequences as the equivalent of sentences.
-It utilizes the SkipGram and Hierarchical Softmax model to probabilize the pairs of nodes in each local window in the random walk sequence, and finally maximizes the likelihood by the stochastic gradient descent.
-SkipGram is a language model that maximizes the cooccurrence probability among the words.
-It tries to maximize classification of a word based on another word in the same sentence.
-More precisely, it use each current word as an input to a log-linear classifier with continuous projection layer, and predict words within a certain range before and after the current word.
+DeepWalk uses local information obtained from several random walks with certain length on the graph to learn latent representations, and treats node sequences as the equivalent of sentences.
+It utilizes the SkipGram algorithm \cite{Mikolov2013Efficient} and Hierarchical Softmax model \cite{Morin2005Hierarchical, Mnih2009scalable} to probabilize the pairs of nodes in each local window in the random walk sequence, and finally maximizes the likelihood by stochastic gradient descent (SGD).
+SkipGram is a language model that maximizes the co-occurrence probability among the words.
+It maximizes classification of a word based on another word in the same sentence.
+More precisely, it uses each current word as an input of a log-linear classifier with continuous projection layer, and predicts words within a certain range before and after the current word \cite{Mikolov2013Efficient}.

-\item \textbf{Node2vec} extends the DeepWalk algorithm by developing a flexible biased random walk procedure, which can explore neighborhoods in both breadth-first sampling (BFS) and depth-first sampling (DFS) fashion.
-It defines two parameters $p$ and $q$ to guide the walk.
-Consider a random walk just traversed edge $(t, v)$ and now resides at node $v$, the walk now needs to decide on the next step, so it evaluates the transition probabilities $\pi_{vx}$ on edges $(v, x)$ leading from $v$.
-We set the unnormalized transition probability to be $\pi_{vx} = \alpha_{pq}(t,x)\cdot w_{vx}$, where

-and $d_{tx}$ denotes the shortest path distance between nodes $t$ and $x$, and $w_{vx}$ is the weight of edge $(v,x)$.
-Note that $d_{tx}$ must be one of ${0, 1, 2}$, and hence, the two parameters are necessary and sufficient to guide the walk. \end{itemize}